Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

-Sliding Scale Fees for Psychiatric Services at BasePoint Academy
+Sliding-Scale Fees for Psychiatric Services at BasePoint Academy

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with mental health.
-We can also check your insurance coverage levels.
+BasePoint Academy’s free psychiatric evaluation with a licensed clinician will allow us to provide you with a recommendation for the appropriate level of affordable mental health care for your teenager.
+We can also check your psychiatrist insurance coverage.
+Call (972) 357-1749 or complete our inquiry form today to schedule a same-day assessment.

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.